tianyhe/simple_emotion_detection/README.md

   - `classical_dtw.py`: Implementation of the classical DTW algorithm.
   - `data_preparation.py`: Scripts for preparing and preprocessing the audio data.
   - `dl_model.py`: Contains the deep learning model for emotion detection.
+  - `simple_model.py`: Contains the simple model for emotion detection.
   - `fast_dtw.py`: Implementation of the FastDTW algorithm.
   - `helpers.py`: Helper functions used across various scripts.
 - **notes.ipynb**: Jupyter notebook with detailed notes, visualizations, and analysis of the project.
+- **report.pdf**: Project report containing the detailed methodology, results, and analysis.
+- **project_presentation.pdf**: Presentation slides for the project.

 ## Installation
 To set up the project, follow these steps: